 - - Basic Water Chemistry Terms

-CHLORINE - Is acting as the main sanitizer to kill algae and bacteria in the pool water.
+Chlorine - Is acting as the main sanitizer to kill algae and bacteria in the pool water.
 The level should be between 2.0 and 3.0 on your test kit.
 During hot weather, high readings are better.

-BROMINE - Can act as the main sanitizer to kill algae and bacteria in the pool/spa water.
+Bromine - Can act as the main sanitizer to kill algae and bacteria in the pool/spa water.
 The level should be between 2.0 and 3.0 on your test kit.
 During hot weather, high readings are better.

 pH – Is the level of how acidic the pool water is.
 You must maintain a good pH level or your chlorine will not work effectively.
 The level should be between 7.2 and 7.6.

-ALKALINITY - Is a pH stabilizer.
+Alkalinity - Is a pH stabilizer.
 It helps to keep the pH within the proper levels so that the chlorine can work effectively.
-It reduces pH “œbounce”.
+It reduces pH “bounce”.
 The level should be between 100 - 150.

-STABILIZER - Also known as Cyanuric Acid, this chemical forms a protective bond around the chlorine, making it more resistant to being burned off by the sun.
+Stabilizer - Also known as Cyanuric Acid, this chemical forms a protective bond around the chlorine, making it more resistant to being burned off by the sun.
 Makes chlorine tablets last longer.
 Stabilizer levels should be checked and adjusted each season.
 Also, pools should be stabilized whenever a large amount of fresh water has been added.
 The level should be 35 ppm and is adjusted by adding Stabilizer / Conditioner (Cyanuric Acid).
-Be careful not to over-stablize your water.
+Be careful not to over-stabilize your water.

-REMEMBER - Good water chemistry can only be achieved when all four of these chemical levels are kept constant.
+Remember - Good water chemistry can only be achieved when all four of these chemical levels are kept constant.
 Good Alkalinity helps keep the pH in the right range so that the chlorine can do its job properly.
-Stabilizer keeps more of the chlorine in the water instead of being wasted !
+Stabilizer keeps more of the chlorine in the water instead of being wasted!